pluralsight/guides/draft/front-end-javascript/react-vs-angular-2/article.md

 ![Redux](https://raw.githubusercontent.com/pluralsight/guides/master/images/f685aa1c-99d2-44aa-b705-99267c16bd4b.com-optimize)
 *Redux data flow*

-Redux  was first introduced for React and was on simplifying Flux it is more widely adopted in the React community.
-Another reason for Redux's wide  adoption in the React community is that it shares many with characteristics Flux (unidirectional data flow, dependable mutations, etc).
+Redux was first introduced for React as an alternative to simplify Flux.
+Because of that, Flux is more widely adopted in the React community.

+//todo more abour redux

 Recently, Angular 2 has started adopting the [Redux](http://redux.js.org/docs/introduction/ThreePrinciples.html) pattern for data flow by utilizing [rxjs](https://splintercode.github.io/is-angular-2-ready/)'s observables to maintain the state of the data and using pure functions to manipulate it.
 [Attemps have been made](http://blog.rangle.io/getting-started-with-redux-and-angular-2/) to build unidirectional data flow in Angular 2 applications, but the adoption of this technique is still low.